Importance Sampling

 3. Variational Inference and Deep Generative Models

-Importance-weighted autoencoders (IWAE) use importance sampling to obtain tighter bounds on the evidence lower bound (ELBO), leading to better generative models and more accurate uncertainty estimates in Bayesian deep learning.
+Importance-weighted autoencoders (IWAE) use importance sampling to obtain tighter lower bounds on the log-evidence than the standard evidence lower bound (ELBO), leading to better generative models and more accurate uncertainty estimates in Bayesian deep learning.

 4. Imbalanced Data and Rare Events